JanBrad/alx-low_level_programming/0x09-static_libraries/README.md

- I will practice with a couple of tasks and learn about static libraraies
+I will practice with a couple of tasks and learn about static libraraies.